Installation Costs, Fees and Charges

 reduced amount of consumer spending on basic home improvements since 2008.
 Home

-sales are up and homeowners are buying new cars in record numbers... and
+sales are up, the DOW is way up since January of 2017 and homeowners are buying new cars in record numbers... and

 I think carpet installation prices will be steadily increasing from now